prosthetica/docs/README.rst

 Contribute
 ----------

-This is an open source project, and thus you can contribute on the `Quomde
+This is an open source project, and thus you can contribute on the `Qumode
 <https://github.com/qumode/>`_ official repository.

 - Source Code: github.com/qumode